ajahne/blog/_drafts/2020-5-1-questions-for-our-first-one-on-one.md

 - What are your goals for this year?
 And for the next 3 months?
 - Do you have any clear career goals that I should know about so I can help you achieve them?

-These questions will definitely lead to follow ups.Once in my first meeting, someone told me they wanted to be a staff engineer in the next 6 months while another said they wanted to be a manager one day.
-These help set the initial lighthouses to steer towards, helping me clarify and understand each person better.
+There will definitely be follow ups here.
+Once in my first meeting, someone told me they wanted to be a staff engineer in the next 6 months while another said they wanted to be a manager one day.
+These questions help set the initial lighthouses to steer towards, helping me clarify and understand each person better.
 I find this is a solid foundation that sets up future [career conversations](https://github.com/ajahne/essential-manager-meetings/blob/master/templates/career-conversations.md).

 ---